Antonelson/Demo-Purpose/README.md

-Just Learnning How Git and Github works and How to work with it nothing important here.
+Just Learnning How Git and Github works nothing important here.